 2) All first-time borrowers at this institution are required to attend ONE Entrance Loan Counseling workshop before any loan funds can be disbursed.
 Workshops are held every Tuesday during the semester at 4 pm in room MH179.

 3) Students must select a disbursement pay method before any excess funds can be disbursed to the student.
 For more information.

 4) Students must be actively engaged and in attendance at the time of disbursement.

 5)Exit Counseling (online): All students who borrow at any time during the academic year are required to complete an Exit Loan Counseling course prior to the of the academic year.

 What if I'm unable to repay my student loan?

-If you are having trouble making payments on a loan immediately contact your loan servicer.
-If you don’t make your loan payments, you risk going into default.
+If you are having trouble making payments on a loan, you must immediately contact your loan servicer.
+If you don't make your loan payments, you risk going into default.
 Defaulting on your loan has serious consequences.
 Check out the US Department of Education's website for options and information concerning your student loans.

 Are there scholarships for part-time students?

 Yes.
 There are several scholarships available to new and returning students enrolled part-time (minimum of six credits and less than 12 credits.)

 Are there scholarships for students in specific programs?